Whether you’re looking for a holiday filled with rest and relaxation, or an action-packed adventure, Rarotonga has everything to offer.

 They even provide return hotel transfers for a small fee.
 Snorkelling equipment, food, and drinks are included on the tour but make sure you bring sunscreen, a sunhat, and a towel.

-3. Eat and Shop at Punanga Nui Market
+3. Eat and Go Shopping at Punanga Nui Market

 Check out the markets in the heart of Avarua from 8 am to 2 pm on Saturdays.
 You’ll find the locals here buying their fresh fruit and veggies for the week.
 We visited in the pouring rain and it was still bustling.